Juniper/terraform-provider-mist/internal/provider/fixtures/COMPREHENSIVE_TEST_IMPLEMENTATION_GUIDE.md

 - Set boolean fields to `true` for comprehensive testing
 - Include all configurable fields from the provided list
 - Separate multiple configs with `␞` delimiter
-- For resources requiring real devices/data, use placeholder values and skip pattern
+- For resources requiring real devices/data, use real values when available (like MAC addresses from actual inventory)

 ### Step 3: Main Test Implementation